How to Bring a Steady Stream of Patients to Your Nurse Practitioner Practice

 Keep doing what works!

-But if you do one-off marketing, or worse, none, perhaps you want to rethink your approach.
+But if you do one-off marketing, or worse, no marketing, it's time to rethink your approach.

-It may be time to decide because you’ve come to a fork in the road …
+But now, you've come to a fork in the road and it's time to decide.

-Will you continue doing what you’ve done in the past, hit-and-miss marketing?
+Will you continue doing what you’ve done in the past, hit-and-miss or no marketing?

-If you’re ready to grow your practice with marketing, you’re in the right place.
-We can help …
+If you’re ready to build your practice with effecitive marketing, you’re in the right place.
+We are here to help …

-You may know me already, but perhaps you don’t …
+You may know me already, but you may not …

 For over 30 years, I’ve been in the trenches, working in various settings.

-And for the last fourteen years, I’ve also been teaching NPs about business, covering all aspects of starting and running a practice.
+And for the last sixteen years, I’ve also been teaching NPs about business, covering all aspects of starting and running a practice.

 Here is what some NPs have said about working with me …